cylab-africa/mira_project/upz_speedtest_test/README.md

         Follow the instructions on the [Balena documentation](https://www.balena.io/docs/).

 ## Configuration
-Environmental variables can be modified in Balena Cloud or in the Docker environment:
+**It is crucial to correctly set the environmental variables to ensure the proper functioning of the performance tests:**

 - **Ookla Speedtest**:
   - `ENV ookla_speedtest=false` to enable Ookla Speedtest.
   - `ENV ookla_server="none"` to specify an Ookla server (optional).

 - **iPerf3 Speedtest**:
   - `ENV iperf3_speedtest=false` to enable iPerf3 Speedtest.
   - `ENV iperf3_server="169.150.238.161"` to set the iPerf3 server.

-You can change the server IP or enable/disable specific speed tests by modifying these variables.
+You can change the server IP or enable/disable specific speed tests by modifying these variables. **Failure to set these variables correctly may result in the tests not running as expected.**

 ## Usage
 1. The service is scheduled to run at **25 minutes past the hour** to maximize pod efficiency.